 Please contact the school (by 9.30am at the latest) if your child will not be coming to school.
 If we haven’t heard from you by 9.30am we will contact you for an explanation and will maintain contact throughout the absence.
 Registers close at 9.30am.
 If your child arrives after this time they are considered to absent for that session.

-Ms J Davies is the School’s Attendance Officer (SAO).
-She works with the Deputy Headteacher to monitor children’s attendance.
-Letters will be sent to parents if their child’s attendance or punctuality is giving cause for concern.
-If this is persistent, a referral will be made to the SAO who will explore the reasons for absence with parents and find ways to improve it.
+The Deputy Headteacher, and our School Attendance Officer (SAO) work together to closely monitor children’s attendance.
+We will send letters, and hold meetings with you, if your child’s attendance or punctuality is giving cause for concern.
+Our aim is always to offer support in helping you get your child into school.
+However, if absence or punctuality remains persistent, a referral will be made to the SAO who will further explore the situation with parents and find ways to improve it.